 Is home equity assistance right for me?

-have a willingness and ability to repay the loan
+You're able to repay the loan

-- repayment plans of up to 12 months to help you catch up on past due payments
+- Repayment plans of up to 12 months to help you catch up on past due payments

 How do I get started with home equity assistance?